tommilligan/prowl-github-app/README.md

 ### Merge strategy

 Currently, `prowl` only supports merging by the `squash` strategy.
-If you'd like other option, please open an issue!
+If you'd like other options, please open an issue!

 ### Multi-target PRs

 PRs matching more than one `target` will only be merged when **all targets are passed**.

-This [more realistic configuration](examples/full-stack.yaml) has two sets of files, `frontend` and `backend`, which can only be merged by the appropriate teams.
+This [more realistic configuration](examples/full-stack.yml) has two sets of files, `frontend` and `backend`, which can only be merged by the appropriate teams.
 `docs` can be edited by anyone, and `config` has to have joint approval from the two team leads.

 See the [examples](examples) directory for more `prowl.yml` ideas.